 Now let’s see all of those glittery, shiny, sparkly, or blinged out crafts!

-Let’s Make Patriotic Batons
+Let’s Make a Patriotic Baton Craft

 I have been keeping (my husband calls it hoarding) the empty vinyl rolls because I always knew I could use them for something.
 This is the perfect project for them.